 The next “level” of sedation dentistry is oral sedation which usually involves some sort of medication like valium that you will take before you come to the dentist’s office.
 Drugs like valium work to help relax you and make you calm, and although you might feel a bit tired after you take it, you will be conscious the entire time.

 Deep IV Sedation

-The highest form of sedation dentistry involves the use of a anesthesiologist.
-It can be used for any dental procedure, but it is most commonly reserved for longer dental visit.
-Dr. Peterson only works with the most qualified anesthesiologist, so you can be assured your in safe hands.
+The highest form of sedation dentistry involves the use of an anesthesiologist.
+It can be used for any dental procedure, but it is most commonly reserved for a longer dental visit.
+Dr. Peterson only works with the most qualified anesthesiologist, so you can be assured you are in safe hands.

 NuCalm is a more natural alternative to relaxation.
-See there website here
+See their website here.